AnkitPandey001/interviewmate-app/README.md

 - **Simulated Interviews**: Users can select interview topics based on their field and experience level, and participate in mock interviews.
 - **Webcam Support**: The app uses webcam integration to provide a more realistic interview experience.
 - **Text-to-Speech**: Enables audio-based prompts and instructions during the interview, offering an interactive experience.
-- **FemeiniAPI Integration**: The app uses the FemeiniAPI to generate interview questions for various job positions and experience levels.
+- **GeminiAPI Integration**: The app uses the GeminiAPI to generate interview questions for various job positions and experience levels.
 - **User Feedback**: After each mock interview, users can submit feedback on their experience, which is stored in Firebase for future improvements.
 - **Real-Time Interview Scenarios**: Experience the interview process from both the perspective of the interviewer and the candidate.